ayeo/sniffer/readme.md

 About
 =====

-Library is Code Sniffer that scans only recently modified lines.
+This is the code sniffer that scans only recently modified lines.
 Under the hood it uses PHPCS and just filter report to lines changed whithin particular commit.
 I have built this simple tool to support my Continuous Integration.
 It may turns out usefull for others struggling with large lecacy code base.

 Installation
 ============